Palermo or Catania: Which Sicilian City to Visit?

 There are countless tourist sites – from the grand Cathedral to the Norman Palace to the Quattro Canti and the Pretoria Fountain.
 The city streets are incredibly picturesque and bursting with life – especially in the evening in the charming Kalsa neighbourhood.

 And while Catania boasts a few street markets, Palermo really goes above and beyond with the lively market culture.
-The energy at the Mercato di Ballaro is electric and visiting is a great cultural experience and you can sample local favourites at places like the Mercato di Capo or Vucciria, as well.
+The energy at the Mercato di Ballaro is electric and visiting is a great cultural experience.
+You can sample local favourites at places like the Mercato di Capo or Vucciria, as well.

 If you’re keen to explore a few destinations from Palermo, the city can make a good base, as well.
 For instance, you have access to the highlights and beautiful beaches of Western Sicily, easy reach to the archaeological site of Segesta, visit lovely Cefalu or even see the Valley of the Temples in Agrigento.